Last updated on February 24, 2023

 One of the most obvious ways this demand is manifesting is in where employees spend (or want to spend) the majority of their working lives: the office.
 Even before the pandemic, sustainable and carbon efficient offices were popping up all over to signify companies’ climate commitments.

 Yet, embedding sustainability principles in buildings hasn’t been limited to design and construction either.
 Inside modern offices, employers are turning their attention to creating a sustainable and healthy workplace.
 For example, many are integrating systems to increase natural ventilation and insulation, create more natural lighting, or even build green indoor spaces.

-These trends will only be exasperated by the pandemic.
 Whereas working from the office used to be non-negotiable for many companies, now it’s a luxury experience.
-But this is only true if office spaces live up to the standards we’ve become accustomed to whilst working from home.
 In other words, employees will only want to go back to the office if and when it satisfies their wants and needs.